shahidlatif2007/NYTimes/README.md

 # NYTimes

 This application shows most popular articles from NY times.
 User can filter by Day, Week and Month.
 The projct is build using Xcode  11.6.
 I have not used any external library while buiding this application.
 This application is built using **MVVM** Architecture.
-Please checkout **master** branch to review the assignment.
+Please checkout **Main** branch to review the assignment.

 # Application Structure